C. Dallett Hemphill Summer Internship Program

 Call for Applications for the C. Dallett Hemphill Summer Internships

-The McNeil Center for Early American Studies at the University of Pennsylvania is co-sponsoring five undergraduate internships in the summer of 2024, at Historic Trappe, American Philosophical Society, Insurrect!, Mansion House Foundation at Radley Run, and Mother Bethel AME Church.
-The stipend for each internship is $3,000.
+The McNeil Center for Early American Studies at the University of Pennsylvania will sponsor two undergraduate internships in the summer of 2025, at Historic Trappe and the Dialogue Institute of Temple University.
+The stipend for each internship is $4,500.
 These internships are open to undergraduate students enrolled at McNeil Center Consortium institutions and are designed to introduce students to professional work in public history settings.
 Interns are expected to work 35 hours per week for 8 weeks.
-Beginning and end dates will be arranged between the partner institution and the intern, but internships should be completed by September 1, 2024.
-One half of the stipend will be paid at the beginning of the internship, and the other half will be remitted at its completion.
+Beginning and end dates will be arranged between the partner institution and the intern, but internships should be completed by September 1, 2025.
+One-half of the stipend will be paid at the beginning of the internship, and the other half will be remitted at its completion.

 Partner Institutions and Position Description